Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Unfortunately, if not managed properly, too big of a calorie restriction can be a reason you get sick, and can actually prevent fat loss (but we’ll get more into that another time.)

 While you can certainly keep working to lose weight and be in a caloric deficit and stay healthy, you just don't want to drastically reduce calories and food.

 Yes, getting more sleep helps ... but what really matters is getting good, deep sleep.

-By getting into deep REM sleep you allow your body to shut down, de-stress, and produce the proper hormones it needs.
+By getting into deep REM sleep, you allow your body to shut down, de-stress, and help produce the proper hormones it needs.

 If your stress level, cortisol, is elevated for prolonged periods of time, it can suppress your immune function.

 A few common and effective ways to improve sleep quality are to avoid the use of electronics like the TV, computer, or phone before bed.

 Refrain from drinking caffeine and pre-workouts too late into the evening.